Buy the Dip in EV Stocks? Here Are 7 to Consider

 If you believe in the Chinese EV story, XPeng is worth a good look.

-That's a promising start, but like many of the stocks on this list, Li is still an early stage company that has only sold a little over 50,000 vehicles in its entire history.
+That's promising, but like many of the stocks on this list, Li is still an early-stage company that has only sold a little more than 70,000 vehicles in its entire history.

 The Chinese government is backing the rise of electric vehicles, but you still have to consider these companies highly speculative.

 Like the other EV stocks on this list, Li has really struggled in 2021, as the shares have ground lower continuously since November of last year.
-But for what it's worth, the electric vehicle stock reversed course in May, and has been trending higher in recent weeks.
+But for what it's worth, the electric vehicle stock reversed course in May, and has been trending higher the past few months.

-If you think an over-indebted, money-losing Chinese carmaker is a speculative play, take a look at Electrameccanica Vehicles (SOLO, $4.03).
-Electrameccanica is a small Canadian firm with just 119 full-time employees and a market cap of just $455 million.
+If you think an over-indebted, money-losing Chinese carmaker is a speculative play, take a look at Electrameccanica Vehicles (SOLO, $3.44).
+Electrameccanica is a small Canadian firm with just 119 full-time employees and a market cap of less than $400 million.

 You're not really buying a company here.
 You're buying a concept, as the cars are not fully in production yet.